-Bordeaux Color (Burgundy color, maroon color), or simply claret – one of the profound and solemn shades of red, has become one of the favorites this season.
+Known as Burgundy, maroon, or simply claret, Bordeaux Color – one of the profound and solemn shades of red, has become one of the favorites this season.
 Officially, the tone got its name in 1891 in honor of the dark red French wine from Bordeaux.
-Prior to this, in the Russian language this color was called “Chermnyy.”
-Of the primary colors (red, blue and yellow) burgundy can be obtained by mixing approximately three pieces of bright red, one piece of dark blue and a few drops of yellow.
+Prior to this, in the Russian language this color was known as “Chermnyy.”
+Of the primary colors (red, blue and yellow) burgundy obtained by mixing approximately three pieces of bright red, one piece of dark blue and a few drops of yellow.
 The result is a warm, harmonious and very rich burgundy color.

-In ancient times the burgundy color was considered the color of emperors.
-On the one hand, it has the power and majesty of the red, on the other hand it has a calm of dark blue and joyful yellow.
-Absorbed all the quality of primary colors, burgundy has a bright character and expresses the dignity, power, respectability, moderation, piety, generosity and, at the same time, brings a touch of the holiday.
-No wonder the traditional decorations for the New Year are often performed in burgundy color.
+In ancient times the burgundy color was the color of emperors.
+On the one hand, it has the power and majesty of the red, and on the other hand, it has a calm of dark blue and joyful yellow.
+Absorbing all the quality of primary colors, burgundy has a bright character and expresses the dignity, power, and respectability.
+Also, moderation, piety, generosity and, at the same time, brings a touch of the holiday.
+No wonder, the traditional decorations for the New Year are often in burgundy color.

 Love for the color of “Bordeaux” speaks of confidence, internal stability, enterprise, love of power and good organizational skills.
 In excessive amounts, this color starts to “press”, becoming heavy and depressing.